SherG/s2/blog/coronavirus-business.md

 ### Co-Working and Commercial Real Estate

 Co-working will be a loser for at least the next several months.
-Once the virus emergency subsides, some business owners may decide that they'd prefer to have their employees continue to work remotely.
+Once the virus emergency subsides, some business owners may decide that they'd prefer to have their employees continue to work remotely perhaps in order to save on office expenses and/or to recover from any revenue impact incurred from the virus.

 Come Monday, if we continue to have additional significant declines in the markets, we may be in for a deep recession and possibly deflation.
 That can significantly impact commercial real estate rentals and sales.

+The potential knock-on effects are numerous.

 ### Related Reading on the Coronavirus (COVID-19)